-System elements and their environment change in a positive, neutral or negative way in individual situations.
+System elements and their environments change in a positive, neutral or negative way in individual situations.
 An adaptive system is one that is able to change itself or its environment if its effectiveness is insufficient to achieve its current or future objectives.
-Ackoff (Ackoff 1971) defines four types of adaptation, changing the environment or the system in response to internal or external factors.
+Ackoff (1971) defines four types of adaptation, changing the environment or the system in response to internal or external factors.

-A system may also learn, improving its effectiveness over time, without any change in state or goal.
+A system may also learn, improving its effectiveness over time without any change in state or goal.

 Ackoff, R.L.
 1971.
-"Towards a System of Systems Concepts".
-Management Science.
-17(11).
+"Towards a system of systems concepts," Management Science, vol. 17, no. 11.

 Ackoff, R. 1979.
-"The Future of Operational Research is Past."
-Journal of the Operational Research Society.
-30(2): 93-104, Pergamon Press.
+"The future of operational research is past," Journal of the Operational Research Society, vol. 30, no. 2, pp. 93-104, Pergamon Press.

 Ashby, W R. 1956.
-"Chapter 11".
-Introduction to Cybernetics.
+"Chapter 11," in Introduction to Cybernetics.
 London, UK: Wiley.